Why Stream is the Best Alternative to PubNub Chat

-In-app chat is a staple of every interactive web or mobile application that we use today.
-It keeps users in your app, boosts app engagement, and ultimately creates a better user experience.
 Launching your in-app chat feature is critical for user conversion, engagement, retention, and satisfaction, which means choosing the right provider to build it for you is just as important.
-Stream and PubNub are two major options in the in-app messaging space, so you might find yourself comparing the two chat API providers when evaluating solutions.
+Stream and PubNub are two major options in the in-app messaging space, so you might compare the two chat API providers when evaluating solutions.
 Here, we analyze both chat offerings.

 PubNub

 PubNub is an enterprise-grade, lower-level pub/sub solution (hence the name PubNub) to create apps.
-You’ll find that their bigger customers use their real-time API and not their chat API, which they launched in 2019.
-PubNub Chat does not provide reusable visual components for front-end development, so you still have to build out most of your chat feature if you go with PubNub’s product.
-While they do support low-level SDKs in JS, Swift, Java, and Unity, PubNub Chat is a more expensive option for less complete and feature-rich SDKs compared to what other alternatives in the market offer.
+You'll find that their bigger customers use their real-time API and not their chat API, which they launched in 2019.
+PubNub Chat does not provide reusable visual components for front-end development, so you must build out most of your chat features if you go with PubNub's product.

-When you hear that PubNub has an excellent track record of performance, scalability, and reliability, it’s true, but more so for their real-time API rather than their chat solution.
+It's true when you hear that PubNub has an excellent track record of performance, scalability, and reliability.
+But, it is more so for their real-time API, which uses a very old protocol called "long-polling" versus web sockets and is prone to higher latency rather than their chat solution.

 Stream